hephaestus25/Group1LabAct3/README.md

 To run this project locally, follow these steps:

-1. Clone the repository to your local machine using the following command:
+1. Clone the repository to your local machine using the following command: git clone <repository_url>

+2. Navigate to the project directory: cd barber-shop-webpage

+3. Install the dependencies using a package manager such as npm or yarn: npm install

+## Usage

+Once you have completed the installation steps, you can run the project using the following command: npm start

+This will start the development server and open the web page in your default browser.
+You can then explore the different haircuts and celebrity images on the webpage.

+## Challenges

+During the development process, we encountered a few notable challenges:

+- **Responsive Design**: Ensuring that the webpage looks and functions well across different devices and screen sizes required careful consideration and testing.
+- **Integration of React.js and Tailwind CSS**: Integrating these two frameworks seamlessly and leveraging their respective features and best practices was a learning experience for our team.
+- **Customizing the Carousel Component**: Configuring and customizing the react-multi-carousel component to suit our specific needs took some experimentation and fine-tuning.

+## Contributing

+We welcome contributions to enhance the features or fix any issues of this web page.
+If you'd like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them with descriptive commit messages.
+4. Push your changes to your forked repository.
+5. Open a pull request, describing your changes in detail and mentioning any relevant issues.

+## License

+This project is licensed under the [MIT License](LICENSE).
+Feel free to use and modify the code as per your requirements.